 - Are there suitable staff in the clinic who are equipped to handle detox complications?

-Step 2 - What Does A Stay In Rehab Actually Involve?
+Step 2 - What Happens In Rehab?

 The clinic you enquire with, have to make sure they can look after you and your needs for detox and rehab.
 They'll ask some standard questions about your usage, and history with addiction.
 This is normal, and it's important for them to rule out extreme cases where their environment may not be safe, or provide a comfortable detox experience.